alfonso-higuera/writing_effective_use_cases/pages/What is a use case%3F.md

 	- The primary actors include the company's customers and perhaps their suppliers.
 - When a use case records behavioral requirements for a piece of software.
 	- The SuD is the computer program.
-	- The stakeholders are the users of the computer program, the company owning the program, government regulatory agencies, and other computer programs.
+	- The stakeholders are the users of the computer program, the company owning the program, government regulatory agencies, and other computer systems.
 	- The primary actors include the users of the computer program and other computer systems.